European shares hit 7-year high as Italian banks rally

 With sovereign bond yields already at record lows and stocks at multi-year highs, some investors have raised questions about market upside from here.

 Analysts at Citi were more positive, targeting a 15-20 percent return on European equities this year based on the assumption that QE would underpin nominal economic growth and earnings, allowing companies to pay dividends.
-(Editing by Alison Williams)
+(Editing by Hugh Lawson)

 NEW YORK, May 5 Major U.S. stock indexes gained on Friday, with the S&P 500 closing at a record high, as energy stocks tracked a rebound in oil prices and U.S. job creation rose.